- Search The Registry

-*On this date in 1865, Margaret Murray was born.
-She was a Black educator and clubwoman.
+*On this date, in 1865, Margaret Murray was born.
+She was a Black educator and club woman.

-The child of a Black woman and White father, she was from Macon, Mississippi.
-After the death of her father at the age of seven, Quakers took her in and it was there that she received much guidance and education.
+The child of a black woman and white father, she was from Macon, Mississippi.
+After the death of her father at the age of seven, Quakers took her in, and it was there that she received much guidance and education.
 She entered Fisk University in 1881 to become a teacher.
 Married to Booker T. Washington in 1893 (his third wife), she stood steadfastly beside him in making his dream of a great school (Tuskegee Institute) come true.

-Murray joined the staff there and became the dean of the woman’s department after one year.
-Murray-Washington was the director of the Girl’s institute at Tuskegee, which provided courses in laundering, cooking, dressmaking, sewing, millinery, and mattress making; skills which students were to use in maintaining healthy, efficient, and gracious homes.
+Murray joined the staff and became the dean of the woman’s department after one year.
+Murray-Washington was the director of the Girl’s institute at Tuskegee, which provided courses in laundering, cooking, dressmaking, sewing, millinery, and mattress making; skills that students were to use in maintaining healthy, efficient, and gracious homes.

 Black Women in America An Historical Encyclopedia